 During post-processing, the vector-object layers produced by eCognition were converted to raster layers in ArcGIS, with a 40 m pixel resolution, ensuring alignment of the 1973 and 2014 rasters to enable a change detection analysis.
 Because the rasterization process created single isolated pixels of a given class derived from polygon slivers, we smoothed the resulting raster surface using the adjacent function in the R library raster (Hijmans and van Etten 2014).
 We removed isolated pixels surrounded by other vegetation in the four cardinal directions, changing the pixel in question to the most common vegetation type surrounding it.

-We analyzed the spatial layers from 1973 and 2014 to determine the direction and proportionality of vegetation change in the intervening 41 years, primarily as a function of the number of times each pixel had burned.
+We used the spatial layers from 1973 and 2014 to determine the direction and proportionality of vegetation change in the intervening 41 years.
+We then analyzed the relationship between these changes and the number of times each pixel had burned.
 We overlaid the fire perimeter polygons on the two vegetation raster layers to extract a “times burned” attribute for each pixel.
-Due to subsequent chi-squared tests not converging for analyses of pixels burned 3 times (218 ha) and 4 times (15 ha), we combined these categories into a single “2-4 times burned” category, in addition to analyses conducted for once-burned pixels, unburned pixels, and the entire watershed.
+Due to subsequent chi-squared tests not converging for analyses of pixels burned 3 times (218 ha) and 4 times (15 ha), we combined these categories into a single “2-4 times burned” category, in addition to analyses conducted for once-burned pixels, unburned pixels, and the entire mapped area.
 We excluded pixels classified as granite or water from this analysis, leaving four vegetation classes which could transition from one to another: shrubs, sparse meadow, mixed conifer and dense meadow.
 We calculated the number of pixels that underwent each possible transition among those four categories (including pixels that remained the same).
 Our null expectation of vegetation change was that a transition between two vegetation types was equally likely in each direction, with this transition probability estimated by summing the number of pixels in each direction of change between a given pair of vegetation types, and dividing by two.
 We then compared the distribution of pixels in each of the resulting sixteen potential vegetation transition classes against an expected distribution (holding the number of unchanged pixels constant) using a chi-squared test.
 We determined the residual proportion of expected change, compared to the null expectation, as a percentage (increase or decrease) from the null expectation for a given transition class.